Ek3ha/Thesis/README.md

 # Thesis
-This repository contains the research work conducted for Master thesis titled "Generation of human like comments using Large language models".
+This repository contains the research work conducted for Master thesis titled "Analyzing narratives in the social housing domain using Large Language Models".

 Objectives: